fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frame_screenshots.md

     fastlane frameit download_frames

 When using _frameit_ without titles on top, the screenshots will have the full resolution, which means they can't be uploaded to the App Store directly.
 They are supposed to be used for websites, print media and emails.
 Check out the section below to use the screenshots for the App Store.
+TODO Option to also scale those?

+## Advanced Usage (optional)

-# Titles and Background (optional)
+### Titles and Background

-With _frameit_ 2.0 you are now able to add a custom background, title and text colors to your screenshots.
+With _frameit_ it's possible to add a custom background, title and text colors to your screenshots.

 A working example can be found in the [fastlane examples](https://github.com/fastlane/examples/tree/master/MindNode/screenshots) project.